-- Application Procedure: Students apply for MayX/Summer faculty-led study away programs through Furman's competitive application process.
-The program directors for each program read and deliberate on student applications, so it is advisable for students to tailor their application toward the specific program for which they are applying. - Cost: The cost for faculty-led May Experience programs varies greatly because students are billed the actual cost of participation including flights, lodging, some meals, and group excursions & activities. - Furman Financial Aid and Scholarships: Students with demonstrated financial need are encouraged to apply for a Study Away Scholarship at the same time they apply for these programs.
-To be eligible, you must have a FAFSA on file.
-Students are unable to use their semester-based aid towards the cost of a MayX or Summer program.
+- Application Procedure: Students apply for MayX/Summer faculty-led study away programs through Furman's competitive application process, which follows a similar process to semester faculty -led applications.
+The program directors for each program read and deliberate on student applications, so it is advisable for students to tailor their application toward the specific program for which they are applying. - Cost: The cost for faculty-led May Experience programs varies greatly because students are billed the actual program costs.
+Typically travel, accommodations, some meals and group excursions and activities are included in the cost.